shader-slang/slang/docs/user-guide/02-conventional-features.md

     // }
 };
 ```
-3. Auto-generate a 'member-wise constructor' if a conflicting `__init(...)` does not exist, **not all members and inherited members have equal visibility**
+3. If not all members have equal visibility, auto-generate a 'member-wise constructor' based on member visibility if not conflicting with a user defined constructor.
-    * We generate a 3 different visibilities of 'member-wise constructor' in order:
+    * We generate 3 different visibilities of 'member-wise constructor's in order:
         1. `public` 'member-wise constructor'
             * Contains members of visibility: `public`
             * Do not generate if `internal` or `private` member lacks an init expression